brbrown59/tallninjacoding/README.md

 Awesome job - your Milestone 3 passes at Tier IV.
 Go ahead and begin development on your PWP.
 The layouts you have detailed should be a breeze with Bootstrap. :-)

 If you'd like to explore the portfolio gallery, take a look at [Swipebox](http://brutaldesign.github.io/swipebox/).
 A number of students have used it to create galleries with good results, and it's mobile friendly.

+## Milestone 4 Feedback
+Just a bit more polish and content and you are off to a great start.
+If you don't yet have swiftmailer installed, take a look at [Sending Email in PHP](https://bootcamp-coders.cnm.edu/class-materials/php/email/).

+### Suggestions
+- When you deploy to A Small Orange, use CPanel to set the Document Root to your /public_html directory.